maxdup/fgd-tools/docs/source/contributing.rst

 Project Guidelines
 ------------------

-Be pythonic and document your code, that's all.
+Be pythonic, document and test your code.
+That's all.

 Dev Environment